ALanMAttano/Blender_4_Rhino/README.md

 BLENDER SETUP
 * After a new Blender installation update
-* Download Blender plug-in "A Blender 4 Rhino.py" file and place it somewhere in your PC
+* Download Blender plug-in "A Blender 4 Rhino.py" file and place it somewhere on your PC
-* Open it with text editor
+* Open it with a text editor
 * Make a modification to the path pointing to your 3D mesh.obj file: `DoNotMove/...` folder
 * Open Blender user preferences
 * Go to Addons and press Install
 * Select the Blender plug-in "A Blender 4 Rhino.py" file and select Install Addon
 * In Blender Preference enable the plug-in
 * Eventually, delete older versions
-* Restart if nesesary
+* Restart if necessary
 * Under View3D, goto Add > Mesh > New Rhino Object, will load the mesh file
 * In the same location there is an export to save the mesh into the same location